oliverspryn/pixel-web-services/README.md

 1. Open `pixel.desktop` and point the reference to the shell script to the fully qualified path for `run.sh`

-1. Open `run.sh` and point adjust the path to `pixel.jar` to use the correct, fully qualified path
+1. Open `run.sh` and adjust the path to `pixel.jar` to use the correct, fully qualified path

 ## Finalizing the Install